 The clinical supervisor serves as the mentor and role model for the teacher intern.
 The clinical supervisor must have the ability to mentor an adult and the capacity to have a positive impact on K-12 student learning.
 The clinical supervisor is the individual who works on a daily basis with the teacher intern and who serves as the full-time supervisor.
 Close collaboration between the teacher intern and the clinical supervisor is necessary as the teacher intern begins to function as a professional.
 Initially, the clinical supervisor will oversee the activities of the teacher intern carefully and extensively.
-As the proficiency of the teacher intern intern should function in the total teaching role, maintaining and performing all tasks and activities for no less than 3 weeks for an 8-week placement and no less than 4 weeks for a 16-week placement.
+As the proficiency of the teacher intern improves, the clinical supervisor will transfer increasing duties and responsibilities to the intern.
+Ultimately, the teacher intern should function in the total teaching role, maintaining and performing all tasks and activities generally performed by the clinical supervisor.
+It is recommended that the intern assume these activities for no less than 3 weeks for an 8-week placement and no less than 4 weeks for a 16-week placement.
 Throughout the internship, the clinical supervisor is encouraged to develop and maintain a team effort approach with the intern.
 To help facilitate a successful experience, the clinical supervisor will: